Who Cooked Adam Smith's Dinner?

 Who Cooked Adam Smith's Dinner?: A Story About Women and Economics (Det enda könet.
 Varför du är förförd av den ekonomiske mannen och hur det förstör ditt liv och världsekonomin) is a 2012 book by Swedish writer and journalist Katrine Marçal that offers a critique of economics.
-Marçal reveals historical neglect and underestimation of women's societal contributions and their lack of representation in theories within the field of economics.
+Marçal argues that there has historically been neglect and underestimation of women's societal contributions and that women lack representation in theories within the field of economics.

 An English translation by Saskia Vogel was published by Portobello Books in 2015.

 Content

 Marçal's critique challenges the long-standing oversight of women's roles, particularly within the domestic sphere.
 She exposes how economists have consistently disregarded the intricate fabric of domestic activities that underpins society.